Sajjad-Sohail/emsiproject/README.md

 PENDING WORK
 1)	Display all the areas into categories as Counties, States and Cities.
+2)	Finish all the tests
-2)	Add self-signed TLS/SSL self-signed certificate.
+3)	Add self-signed TLS/SSL self-signed certificate.
-3)	Make application ready to run on Ubuntu (Docker).
+4)	Make application ready to run on Ubuntu (Docker).

 FUTURE IMPROVEMENTS